 About the artwork: Daniel Wildenstein, who had surveyed so many Monet’s artworks that hardly had whoever in the world done or would have done, claimed that the most significant turning point in Monet’s oeuvre accompanied with a stunning transformation happened within the period of 1905 — 1907.
 The perspective and skyline disappeared from his

-The development of the genre from antiquity to the present day: how did religion and the invention of oil painting contribute to the development of the genre in Europe, and why is the Hudson River so important?
+The development of the genre from antiquity to the present day: how did religion and the invention of oil painting contribute to the development of the genre in Europe, and why was the Hudson River so important?
 Read morepaintings in 1905.
 Ia was a view of a man who bent low over the water scrutinizing the movement of this heavy mass.
 The artworks of 1905 are covered with the dense and saturated paint layer; the water depicted in them rarely reflect a bright sky, it do not shine and is opalesced.
 This water is an abyss, it is bottomless.